 These improvements have been made in a neighborhood park like setting that includes a walking path and observation areas where birds and other wildlife can be viewed by park goers.
 Feel free to take a walk through the park and check it out!

-Check out the Virtual Tour Drone video, link below.
+Check out the Virtual Tour Drone video, link above.

 Drone Photo of project area, walking path shown